oceanprotocol/docs/content/concepts/ocean-tokens.md

 - participation in the token sale
 - participation in the initial exchange offering (IEO)
 - completion of a [bounty](/concepts/bounties/)
-- buy on any exchange OCEAN is listed on

 After [the initial exchange offering on Bittrex International](https://blog.oceanprotocol.com/initial-exchange-offering-of-ocean-protocol-on-bittrex-international-a454688f466a), Ethereum Mainnet Ocean Tokens became available in the Ethereum Mainnet (and not in any other network).